stormpath/stormpath-sdk-java/docs/source/forwarded-request.rst

    **Base64, Base64Url and UTF-8 encoding DOES NOT imply encryption**.

-   Anyone that can access the ``stormpath.zuul.account.header.jwt.key.k`` string value can use it to sign JWTs as you.
+   Anyone that can access the ``stormpath.zuul.account.header.jwt.key.value`` string value can use it to sign JWTs as you.
 Keep this text string (and the configured property value) safe and secret.

    If you are uncomfortable embedding key strings in your configuration due to security concerns, we recommend any of three approaches:

-   1. Specify the ``stormpath.zuul.account.header.jwt.key.k`` value as an `external Spring Boot property <https://docs.spring.io/spring-boot/docs/current/reference/html/boot-features-external-config.html>`_.
+   1. Specify the ``stormpath.zuul.account.header.jwt.key.value`` value as an `external Spring Boot property <https://docs.spring.io/spring-boot/docs/current/reference/html/boot-features-external-config.html>`_.
        For example, set the ``STORMPATH_ZUUL_ACCOUNT_HEADER_JWT_KEY_K`` environment variable via an operations orchestration mechanism like Chef, Puppet or CloudFoundry that has access to secure/encrypted data store for